 - You can walk away and just come back in 12 minutes

-How to Cook Acorn Squash in the Microwave
+Acorn Squash in Microwave ingredients

 We include instructions for making the classic brown sugar and butter acorn squash, but here are some other ideas if you want to lighten things up or want a savory acorn squash microwave recipe: